Nimbkar Agricultural Research Institute

 Nimbkar Agricultural Research Institute (NARI) is an Indian non-governmental organization and non-profit research and development institute in Phaltan, Maharashtra.
 NARI undertakes research and development in the fields of agriculture, renewable energy, animal husbandry and sustainable development.
 B. V. Nimbkar founded the institute in 1968 and remained its president until 1990.
-Currently, Dr. Anil K. Rajvanshi is the director of the institute, and Rajvanshi's wife Dr. Nandini Nimbkar, is the president.
+Currently, Dr. Nandini Nimbkar is the president and Dr. Anil K. Rajvanshi is the director of the institute.

+President

+Nandini Nimbkar started at NARI as a researcher.
+She became director and then replaced her father in 1990 as president of the institute.
+B.V.
+Nimbkar founded NARI in 1968 and remained its president until 1990.
+Nandini Nimkbar has 37 years of experience in agriculture research and was also a member of the senate and academic council of Shivaji University.
+She has overseen the setup of a large sweet sorghum breeding program at NARI.
+Dr. Nimbkar has been recently nominated by Ministry of Agriculture (India), Government of India, as a member of the Research Advisory Committee to National Institute of Abiotic Stress Management (NIASM), Baramati, India.